KarlMeierMattern/Full-Stack/NextJS.md

 - **Favicon Metadata**: links the favicon (a small icon) to the webpage, displayed in the browser's address bar or tab.

         <link rel="icon" href="path/to/favicon.ico" />

+### Adding metadata
+- Next.js has a Metadata API that can be used to define your application metadata.
+- There are two ways you can add metadata to your application.
+- With both these options, Next.js will automatically generate the relevant `<head>` elements for your pages.
+1. **Config-based**: Export a static metadata object or a dynamic `generateMetadata` function in a `layout.js` or `page.js` file.
+2. **File-based**: Next.js has a range of special files that are specifically used for metadata purposes:
+- `favicon.ico`, `apple-icon.jpg`, and `icon.jpg`: Utilized for favicons and icons.
+- `opengraph-image.jpg` and `twitter-image.jpg`: Employed for social media images.
+- `robots.txt`: Provides instructions for search engine crawling.
+- `sitemap.xml`: Offers information about the website's structure.

+> [!IMPORTANT]
+> Placing these files in the `/app` folder tells Next.js will automatically identify these files.

+### Page title and descriptions
+- You can also include a `metadata` object from any `layout.js` or `page.js` file to add additional page information like title and description.
+- These files must be placed in the root `/app` folder.
+- Any metadata in `layout.js` will be inherited by all pages that use it.
+- If you want to add a custom title for a specific page you can do this by adding a `metadata` object to the page itself.
+Metadata in nested pages will override the metadata in the parent.

+---